 GASB Statement No. 89, Accounting for Interest Cost Incurred before the End of a Construction Period - The objective this statement is to (1) to enhance the relevance and comparability of information about capital assets and the cost of borrowing for a reporting period and (2) to simplify accounting for interest cost incurred before the end of a construction period.
-This statement establishes accounting requirements for interest costs incurred before the end of a construction period.
-This Statement requires that interest cost incurred before the end of a construction period be recognized as expense in the period in which the cost is incurred for financial statements prepared using the economic resources measurement focus.
-As a result, interest cost incurred before the end of a construction period will not be included in the historical cost of a capital asset reported in a business-type activity or enterprise fund.
+This statement establishes accounting requirements for interest costs incurred before the end of a construction period be recognized as expense in the period in which the cost is incurred for financial statements prepared using the economic resources measurement focus.
+As a result, interest cost incurred before the end of a construction period of a construction period will not be included in the historical cost of a capital asset reported in a business-type activity or enterprise fund.
 There was no impact on net position as a result of implementation of this statement.